horus-view-and-explore/mercaido/README.md

 This customer fills in the required fields in the web interface and then the vendor's service does the following:

-1. Query the `Recording server`, requesting all frames/recordings matching the customers criteria.
+1. Query the `Recording server`, requesting all frames/recordings matching the customer's criteria.
 ```mermaid
 flowchart LR;
    Service-->|query frames|RS